Construction of pre-and post-Lie algebras for stochastic PDEs: Pre- and post-Lie structures associated to a tree-compatible map

 \subsection{Butcher-Connes-Kreimer construction}

-We here define a Butcher-Connes-Kreimer-like bialgebra structure associated to a tree-compatible map $\phi$.
-We shall need the following combinatorial notions:

-\begin{defi} Let $F$ be a forest of planted rooted trees.
-Its set of vertices (which do not include the roots decorated by $\star$) is denoted by $V(F)$ and its set of edges by $E(F)$. \begin{enumerate} \item An upper part of $F$ is a subset $I$ of $V(F)$ such that for any $x\in I$ and $y\in V(F)$, if there exists an edge $e\in E(F)$ such that $s(e)=x$ and $t(e)=y$, then $y\in I$.
+We here define a~Butcher-Connes-Kreimer-like bialgebra structure associated to a~tree-compatible map $\phi$.
+We shall need the following combinatorial notions: \begin{definition} Let $F$ be a~forest of planted rooted trees.
+Its set of vertices (which do not include the roots decorated by $\star$) is denoted by $V(F)$ and its set of edges by $E(F)$. \begin{enumerate} \item An upper part of $F$ is a~subset $I$ of $V(F)$ such that for any $x\in I$ and $y\in V(F)$, if there exists an edge $e\in E(F)$ such that $s(e)=x$ and $t(e)=y$, then $y\in I$.
 The set of upper parts of $F$ is denoted by $\Up(F)$. \item Let $I\subseteq V(F)$.
 The forest of planted rooted trees $F_{\mid I}$ is defined by